ShibeMedia/resource-hub/README.md

 ### Contributing

 Feel free to add what ever you'd like by forking this repository and sumbitting PRs.
-Important to note that the information included in this repository may be used by anyone for any purpose.
+Important to note that the information included in this repository may be used by anyone for any purpose.\

+#### Branches

+The main branch of this repository is the latest release.
+All development occurs in "dev" branches.
+Currently all pull requests should be proposed against the `v1-dev` branch.

 ### CSV Includes